 - Thin Sliced Carrots

-- Toasted Sesame Seeds
+- Natural Sesame Seeds (Toasted)

 Red peppers are very hot and just for flavoring.
 Most people push them aside.

 - Sliced carrots

 - Water Chestnuts